mosmn/Notes/sections/css/transforms.md

 ```
 We chained rotate and translate function values to both boxes, but in different orders.
 According to [MDN’s transform docs](https://developer.mozilla.org/en-US/docs/Web/CSS/transform#values): “The transform functions are multiplied in order from left to right, meaning that composite transforms are effectively applied in order from right to left.”

+Sure!
+Here are the notes from the provided text using Markdown, including code examples:

-### Three-Dimensional Transforms
+# Three-Dimensional Transforms

-The `rotate`, `scale`, and `translate` transform functions can be used not only on the 2D plane but also on the 3D plane.
-To create a convincing 3D effect, the `perspective` property is required.
+The `rotate`, `scale`, and `translate` transform functions aren't limited to just the 2D plane.
+They work for the 3D plane as well!
+However, to perceive a 3D effect on some of these function values, `perspective` is required.

+From here on, the examples get more complicated, so there will be more links to external resources which do an excellent job describing how each property works.
+Play around with these properties until you feel comfortable with them, but be careful not to get too sidetracked with them.

 #### Perspective

-To set the distance from the user to the z = 0 plane, use the `perspective` transform function:
+This is the transform function value to set the distance from the user to the z = 0 plane:

 ```css
 .element {